 Picamilon vs GABA

 Although studies suggest low permeability of GABA supplements into the brain, benefits of supplementation have still been found.
-(2) It is possible that these effects are thanks to GABAs effects on the Enteric Nervous System (ENS).
+It is possible that these effects are due to GABA’s effects on the Enteric Nervous System (ENS).
 Our ENS is known as our second brain, or the brain in our gut.
-The ENS is so vast that it has as many neurons as our entire spinal cord.

-In recent years, there has been lots of research regarding bidirectional communication between our ENS and brain.
-There is a connection between GABA food supplements, the vagus nerve that connects the brain and the ENS, and brain levels of GABA, although research regarding this effect is still in its infancy.
+In recent years, there has been a lot of research regarding bidirectional communication between our ENS and brain.
+There is a connection between GABA food supplements, the vagus nerve that connects the brain and the ENS, and the level of GABA found in the brain.

-Because of these interactions, even though less GABA will reach the brain with a GABA supplement than with a Picamilon supplement, it may still benefit anxiety and cognition.
-(2)
+Because of these interactions, even though less GABA will reach the brain with a GABA supplement than with a Picamilon supplement, it may still benefit against anxiety.

 Picamilon vs Phenibut